 GE approaches grantmaking from a perspective that reflects its corporate origins: it is hands-on, its assessment is rigorous, it wants measurable and concrete outcomes, it relies on quantitative feedback, and it expects hard work from everyone involved.
 The foundation’s grantmaking is also very focused.
 It carefully selects a strategy and resulting grantees, and it wants to have its stamp on the overall initiative.

 The Developing Futures in Education program focuses on urban school districts (all home to significant GE businesses) in Louisville, Ky.; Cincinnati, Ohio; Stamford, Conn.; Erie, Pa.; Atlanta, Ga.; New York City, N.Y.; and Milwaukee, Wis.
-Through this program, the GE Foundation has dedicated resources and corporate expertise to train administrators and teachers across the school districts and expand access to programs like Advanced Placement that prepare students for success in their pursuit of higher education and in their careers.
+Through this program, the GE Foundation dedicates resources and corporate expertise to train administrators and teachers across the school districts and expand access to programs like Advanced Placement that prepare students for success in their pursuit of higher education and in their careers.

-Grants to the districts range from $15 million to $35 million, although the time frame for this giving isn't clear.
+Grants to the districts range from $15 million to $35 million, although the time frame for this giving is unclear.
 These districts receive money from the GE Foundation for improved curriculum and teacher professional development, along with the added bonus of GE employee volunteers who work with teachers and students on math and science projects.
 The foundation also hosts an annual Business and Education Summit that brings together hundreds of “top educators, leading education non-profits and Fortune 500 corporations” to increase communication and partnership-building among these various stakeholders.

-Finally, education gifts are available at the K-12 and postsecondary level through GE’s matching gifts program, which matches employee contributions to qualifying schools dollar-for-dollar.
+Finally, education gifts are available at the K-12 and postsecondary level through GE’s Matching Gifts program, which matches employee contributions to qualifying schools dollar-for-dollar.
 Organizations in more than 75 countries are eligible to receive funds through this program.